alim034/TEXTVOCALIZER/SETUP.md

 - **Solution**:
   - Check `FRONTEND_URL` in backend `.env`
   - Ensure frontend is running on the specified URL
+   - If deployed, ensure `FRONTEND_URL` matches your production origin exactly (scheme + host + port)

+#### Forgot Password email not received
+- **Issue**: Reset emails not arriving
+- **Solution**:
+   - Verify SMTP variables in `backend/.env` are set and correct
+   - Check server logs for `SMTP credentials are not configured` errors
+   - For Gmail, use an App Password and enable access for your app
+   - For testing, use Ethereal: create a test account at https://ethereal.email and fill HOST/USER/PASS
+   - Ensure `FRONTEND_URL` is set so reset links point to your frontend

 ### Environment Validation